 The tights have graduated compression in specific areas.
-This graduated compression helps provide additional support to the muscles in the legs—hamstrings, quads, calves, and knees.
+This helps provide additional support to the muscles in the legs—hamstrings, quads, calves, and knees.

-These graduated areas can provide support to an area of the leg that has an existing minor injury.
-But they also provide support to reduce the risk of injury, increase blood circulation, reduce lactic acid build-up and promote muscle recovery.
+These graduated areas can provide support to an area with an existing minor injury.
+But they also provide support to reduce the risk of injury, increase blood circulation, reduce lactic acid build-up, and promote muscle recovery.

 What are compression sleeves?

 Compression sleeves are a great choice for long distance runs, recovery runs or intense workouts.
-They can help to prevent shin splints, boost blood flow to the muscles in the lower leg, reduce inflammation and pain, as well as reduce the amount of recovery time.
+They can help to prevent shin splints, boost blood flow to the muscles in the lower leg, reduce inflammation and pain, as well as reduce recovery time.

-If you’re going to be running on uneven or hard surfaces then compression sleeves will help to reduce the amount of strain placed on the muscles in the front of the lower leg—tibialis anterior muscle.
+Compression sleeves are especially effective if you run on uneven or hard surfaces.
+They help to reduce the amount of strain placed on the muscles in the front of the lower leg—tibialis anterior muscle.

-Compression socks have the foot portion and provide compression to the bridge of the foot, ankle as well as to the calf.
+Compression socks have the foot portion, and provide compression to the bridge of the foot and ankle as well as to the calf.

-Both are tight-fitting and can offer graduated compression of 15 to 30 mmHg—pressure is measured in millimeters (mm) of mercury (Hg)—depending on your personal preference.
+Both are tight-fitting.
+Graduated compression of 15 to 30 mmHg— is typical (measured in millimeters of mercury)—depending on your personal preference.

 What are the benefits of wearing compression tights and sleeves?

 Wearing compression tights or sleeves during your workout or post-workout has many benefits.
-The compression increases the efficiency in blood circulation in the body and this increases the amount of oxygen and nutrients that are delivered to the muscles.
+Compression increases your body’s efficiency in blood circulation.
+This boosts the amount of oxygen and nutrients that are delivered to the muscles.

-This increased blood flow also helps to get rid of metabolic waste and lactic acid.
+Increased blood flow helps to get rid of metabolic waste and lactic acid.
 With an increase in oxygen in the muscles, there’s less lactic acid build-up.
 This means that you’ll run further or longer as your lactate clearance rate is improved.

 There is also a reduction of creatine kinase in the body.
 Creatine kinase uses ATP—Adenosine triphosphate—to make phosphocreatine and adenosine diphosphate.
-When this conversion happens in the body, you’ll experience muscle fatigue.
+When this conversion happens in the body, you experience muscle fatigue.

-If we were to look at the body battery system ATP would be a fully-charged battery while ADP—Adenosine Diphosphate—would be a battery with a very low charge.
+If we were to look at the body battery system, ATP would be a fully-charged battery.
+ADP—Adenosine Diphosphate—would be a battery with a very low charge.

-While you’re working out the graduated compression supports the muscles which reduce the risk of injury.
-This support also reduces the amount of muscle vibration, while you’re running.
+While you’re working out, graduated compression supports the muscles, which reduces the risk of injury.
+This support also reduces the amount of muscle vibration while running.

-After your workout, the compression will help to reduce the inflammation and pain in the muscles.
+After your workout, the compression will help to reduce inflammation and pain in the muscles.